 How do our brains work?
 How do millions of individual neurons work together to give rise to behavior at the level of a whole organism?
-Training researchers to answer these fundamental, unanswered questions is the goal of the new Ph.D. program in Princeton's new Neuroscience Institute.
-Students in this program will learn to use the latest techniques and approaches in neuroscience.
-Most importantly, students will be trained in how to think, and how to develop new techniques and approaches: creativity and originality will be essential to cracking the puzzle of the brain.
+Training researchers to answer these fundamental, unanswered questions is the goal of the Ph.D. program in the Princeton Neuroscience Institute.
+Students in this program learn to use the latest techniques and approaches in neuroscience and are trained in how to think and how to develop new techniques and approaches.
+Creativity and originality are essential to cracking the puzzle of the brain.

-Students in the Neuroscience Ph.D. will take lecture and laboratory courses; learn to read, understand, and present current scientific literature; develop and carry out substantial original research; and present their research at meetings and conferences.
+Neuroscience Ph.D. students take lecture and laboratory courses; learn to read, understand, and present current scientific literature; develop and carry out substantial original research; and present their research at meetings and conferences.

 Coursework in the Princeton Neuroscience Ph.D. program is based on the idea that hands-on experience is an essential part of gaining real understanding.
-During their first year, all students participate in a unique year-long Core Course that surveys current neuroscience.
-The subjects covered in lectures will be accompanied by direct experience in the lab.
-Thus, all students learn through first-hand experience what it is like to run their own fMRI experiments; to design and run their own computer simulations of neural networks; to image live neural activity; and to patch-clamp single cells, to name a few examples.
+During the first year, all students participate in a unique year-long Core Course that surveys current neuroscience.
+The subjects covered in lectures are accompanied by direct experience in the lab.
+Students learn through first-hand experience how to run their own fMRI experiments; to design and run their own computer simulations of neural networks; to image live neural activity; and to patch-clamp single cells, to name a few examples.
 This course offers students a unique opportunity to learn the practical knowledge that is essential for successfully developing new experiments and techniques.
 Previous experimental experience is not required.

-During the first year of their Ph.D., all students take the Neuroscience Core Course.
-The goal of this course is to provide a common foundation so that all students have a strong knowledge base and a common language across the breadth of neuroscience, a highly diverse and multidisciplinary field.
-To the extent possible, the course aims to teach an overview of all topics through a mix of hands-on laboratory experience, lecture, and computational modeling.
+During the first year of their Ph.D., participate in the Neuroscience Core Course.
+The goal of this two-term core course is to provide a common foundation so that all incoming students have a shared level of competency.
+This core course aims to teach an overview of all topics through a mix of hands-on laboratory experience, lecture, and computational modeling.

-Graduate students must select one additional elective course approved by the department.
+Graduate students are required to participate in the neuroscience seminar series (NEU 511) and select one additional elective course approved by the department.

-All neuroscience graduate students are required to rotate, during the first year, in up to three laboratories, participating in research projects during each rotation.
+All neuroscience graduate students are required to rotate in up to three laboratories during the first year and participate in research projects during each rotation.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
-It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.
+The Master of Arts (M.A.) degree is an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
+It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that this requirement has been met.

-Students are expected to teach two semesters, usually in their second year.
+Students are expected to teach for two semesters, usually in their second year.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-The Joint Graduate Degree Program in Neuroscience is designed for students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
+The Joint Graduate Degree Program in Neuroscience is designed for students who want a Ph.D. primarily based in another discipline, but with a neuroscience component.
 Students graduate with a Ph.D. degree in "X and neuroscience," where X is their home department – for example, "psychology and neuroscience," or "molecular biology and neuroscience," or "philosophy and neuroscience."
 The program is designed for maximum flexibility.